GrandyB/SheetsIO/README.md

 - `"cell"` - the alphanumeric excel-style cell reference, e.g. `"A4"`
 - `"name"` - what this cell represents - also used as the first part of the file name, e.g. `"team1Name"`
 - `"fileExtension"` _[optional]_ - the file extension, which in turn becomes the file type.
 System assumes the cell is `"txt"` if not optionally given
-- `"pad"` _[optional]_ - if using a 'Text' type, you can set this value to append this number of spaces to the end of your text. e.g. `"5"` will convert `"hello"` -> `"hello     "` - useful for marquee-type text you wish to use in conjunction with the 'scroll' filter in OBS
+- `"pad"` _[optional]_ - if using a 'Text' type, this number of spaces will be added to end of your text. e.g. `"15"` will add 15 spaces to the end - useful for marquee-type text you wish to use in conjunction with the 'scroll' filter in OBS

 Valid `fileExtension` values:
 - Images: "png", "jpg", "jpeg", "gif", "bmp"